nsf/gocode/README.md

 If something went wrong, the first thing you may want to do is manually start the gocode daemon in a separate terminal window.
 It will show you all the stack traces and panics if any.
 Shutdown the daemon if it was already started and run a new one explicitly:

 `gocode close`

 `gocode -s`

 Please, report bugs, feature suggestions and other rants to the [github issue tracker](http://github.com/nsf/gocode/issues) of this project.

 ### Developing

 If you want to integrate gocode in your editor, please, contact me and I will tell you exactly what do you need.
-You can send me a message via github or simply contact me via email: no.smile.face@gmail.com.
+You can send me a message via github or simply contact me via email.
+My email is no.smile.face@gmail.com.

 ### Misc